How To Create A Report in Access Using SQL Query

 The rule being implemented will apply the defined format if the value present in the text box is less than zero.
 The format can be any we will only change the text box color to yellow.
 Select the color, click ok and the format is set.
 Close the previous window.

 Go to the design tab and change the report view to print preview, the final layout should be like this

-This is a simple report tutorial, Microsoft Access is able to produce highly complex reports, mixing data from several data sources, receiving parameters from forms or using complex control formulas.
+Believe it or not, our how to create a report in access using SQL tutorial just scratches the surface.
+You can use access to produce even more highly complex reports, mixing data from several data sources, receiving parameters from forms or using complex control formulas.

-Based in the high number of reports I developed already there were very few situations where Microsoft Access was not able to produce the desired outcomes and it present itself as a very cheap solution when compared to highly expensive Business Intelligence tools.
+Based on the high number of reports I have developed there were very few situations where Microsoft Access was not able to produce the desired outcomes and it presents itself as a very cheap solution when compared to highly expensive Business Intelligence tools.